(Be sure to read A Marketer’s Dream, Part 1: Digital Advertising Is King.)

 With access to this influential data, our partners are able to make quick and informed decisions early-cycle, mid-cycle, and up until the latest deadlines.

 Long gone are the days of wondering what’s going on.
 There are dozens of options in digital advertising that give you the targeted reach you need.
-Partner that with the tracking and data insights available with marketing automation, and you truly have a winning combination.
+Partner that with the tracking and data insights available with digital advertising for colleges with marketing automation, and you truly have a winning combination.

 By Ellen Stubbs, Vice President of Marketing, Capture Higher Ed